uozuAho/pandemic_ddd/readme.md

       can be played between the infect & intensify steps of an epidemic
     - one quiet night: skip next infect cities step
     - Government_grant_can_play_during_epidemic_after_infect: test with all special events
+    - maybe: scenarios: can play special events at certain times
+      - see gov grant tests. hard to parameterise, need the card and the appropriate command
   - role special abilities
     - dispatcher: https://boardgames.stackexchange.com/questions/9035/what-are-legal-ways-to-use-the-dispatchers-special-ability-in-pandemic
     - operations expert: